• Products

 After adding the GitHub app:

-1. From your service project, go to Project settings > Change management.
+1. From your service project, select Project settings, then Operations, then Change management.

 2. Select Connect Pipeline Github, then copy the Service ID at the end of the setup flow.